HarshikaAdarsh/JS_and_TS/README.md

 # Call Stack
 Last In First Out (LIFO)

-ex-> If we have fucntion inside a function  then how call stack will work
+ex-> If we have function inside a function  then how call stack will work

 One (
     Two(